theXiaoWang/dos2-forging-system/Story/RawFiles/Docs/inheritance_system.md

 - `D_target_out = 24.0 * 0.987 = 23.69`

 Interpretation:
-- The output becomes a level 10 Rare dagger that is slightly below average in innate damage (because slot 1’s innate roll was poor and slot 1 dominates).
+- The output becomes a level 10 Rare dagger that is slightly below average in base damage (because slot 1's base roll was poor and slot 1 dominates).

 ##### Example 2: Cross-type + big level gap (the “why normalisation exists” case)
 Player level is 10.
 Slot 1 is a Rare dagger (level 13).
 Slot 2 is a Rare two-handed axe (level 6).
 Output is level 10 Rare dagger.